 Criteria Percentage

 Performance evaluation from the practicum center's representative 60%

 Performance evaluation from the school's practicum coordinator

 Prompt submission of requirements

-• Attendance to meetings and seminars 40%
+Attendance to meetings and seminars 40%

-• Student's daily performance documentation (journal) 40%

-Daily Time Record

 Total 100%

 Please refer to HM Practicum Guidelines

 7. Exposure

 Hospitality Management students will be exposed to local, national, and international tourism and hospitality-related destinations to gain knowledge about the management and operations of these establishments.